ropensci/roweb3/content/blog/2023-07-21-champions-program-training/index.md

 ## Training for non-selected applicants

 We also conduct workshops for those not selected to be champions.
-The aim of this workshops is to provide an opportunity for all applicants to develop skills in open-source software development for supporting career opportunities as well as future applications to this or other similar programs.
+The aim of these workshops is to provide an opportunity for all applicants to develop skills in open-source software development for supporting career opportunities as well as future applications to this or other similar programs.

 ### [Developing Software Together](https://paocorrales.github.io/git-developing-software-together/)

 It is a three-hour course on using Git and GitHub to collaboratively develop open-source software with the R language.
 The workshop presents how to work with Git, using the command line, RStudio, and GitHub.
-Introduce the concept of version control systems, local and remote repositories, and actions like stage, commit, push, pull, and merge.
+It introduces the concept of version control systems, local and remote repositories, and actions like stage, commit, push, pull, and merge.
 Also, show how to collaborate with others through forks and pull requests.
 The workshop has hands-on and group exercises.

 The training was developed by [Paola Corrales](https://ropensci.org/author/pao-corrales/) and taught by Paola and Yanina Bellini Saibene.